How to Use the GI Bill® to Pay for College

 Yellow Ribbon Program

-Because UMass Boston is a public university, it does not participate in the yellow ribbon program as tuition and fees are already waived.
+UMass Boston is a yellow ribbon program approved school.
 Please contact the UMass Boston Veterans Affairs Office for more information.

 *GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government website.